Walkthrough: Creating a New Team Project

 Configuring project area and iteration settings for a team project.

 To complete this walkthrough, you need:

-Permissions on a Team Foundation Server to create a new team project as described in the following section.
+Permissions as described in the following section.

-To perform this walkthrough, you must be a member of the Team Foundation Administrators security group or have the server-level View server-level information and Create new projects permissions set to Allow.
+To perform this walkthrough, you must be a member of the Team Foundation Administrators security group or have the server-level View server-level information and Create new projects permission set to Allow.
 Additionally, your user account must be a member of the Windows SharePoint Services Administrator role and a member of the SQL Server Reporting Services Content Manager role.
 For more information, see Team Foundation Server Permissions.